Everyone enjoys a relaxing holiday, and as we enter the festive season many of us begin to dream about the perfect getaway.

 AccessibleAccommodation.com.au: An Australian-owned website that understands that when it comes to disabilities one “size” does not fit all, Accessible Accommodation aims to make it clear just how right an accommodation option is for you.
 Each listing on Accessible Accommodation features dozens of different categories that are important from an accessibility point of view.
 These range from whether the listing offers accessible toilet, shower, and bathing facilities, through to disabled parking, whether it’s open to service dogs, and what kind of Internet and communication services it offers.
 There’ll be no unpleasant surprises around access when you book through this site!

-DisabledHolidays.com: This UK-based website is excellent if you’re booking a holiday anywhere in the UK, and has a wide range of destinations abroad to look at as well.
-The company makes a real effort to audit each accommodation that it lists personally, to check that it meets the standards that people living with a disability need, and provides other services too, such as adapted transfers, mobility equipment hire and flights and airport assistance.
-It does all of this while also being highly competitive on price.
+DisabledHolidays.com: This UK-based website is excellent if you’re booking a holiday anywhere in the UK and has a wide range of destinations abroad to look at as well.
+The company makes a real effort to audit each accommodation that it lists personally, to check that it meets the standards that people living with a disability need.
+It provides other services too, such as adapted transfers, mobility equipment hire and flights and airport assistance.
+Offering all of this while also being highly competitive on price.

 5 accommodation ideas for people living with a disability

 1. Holiday house